 Of course he's going to accept it.

-One more sound by here from the Messiah.
+One more soundbite here from the Messiah.

-actually we have two more.
+Actually, we have two more.

-A uh Jessica Yellen, the info bay from CNN said, You suggest that you were outraged by the Madoff scandal.
+This Obama today at his press conference, where he loves to play president, Jessica Yellen, the InfoBay from CNN, said, you suggest that you were outraged by the Madoff scandal.

-This year we also saw a meltdown on Wall Street and a crisis in the mortgage industry, which both Congress and our regulatory agencies missed.
+This year, we also saw a meltdown on Wall Street and a crisis in the mortgage industry, which both Congress and our regulatory agencies missed.

-Um Jessica, can I current correct your questi question here?
+Jessica, can I correct your question here?

-Uh it should properly be said this way.
+It should probably be said this way.

-This year, Mr. President of Select, we also saw a meltdown on Wall Street and a crisis in the mortgage industry, which both Congress and regulatory agencies caused.
+This year, Mr. President of the Select, we also saw a meltdown on Wall Street and a crisis in the mortgage industry, which both Congress and regulatory agencies caused.

 So do you plan to overhaul the SEC?

-Was Congress asleep at the switch?
+Was Congress asleep at the Switch?

-And what specific steps will you take to restore the American people's confidence in the government's not just ability but willingness to regulate the financial industry?
+And what specific steps will you take to restore the American people's confidence in the government's not just ability, but willingness to regulate the financial industry?

-We have been asleep at the switch.
+We have been asleep at the Switch.

-We have been asleep at the switch.
+We have been asleep at the Switch.

-Now, for the last well, how many years Obama's been in the Senate?
+Now, for the last, well, how many years Obama's been in the Senate?

 Where was he?

-Asleep at the switch.
+Asleep at the Switch.

-We have been asleep at the switch.
+We have been asleep at the Switch.

-Update it from what worked for a 20th century financial system so that it works in a 21st century financial system.
+We are going to have to greatly strengthen our regulatory apparatus and update it from what worked for a 20th century financial system so that it works in a 21st century financial system.

 Of course.